 (P10) The appropriate use of questions, termed here "Positive Response Questions" (PRQ's), can be highly effective and less likely to "trigger" that part of one that feels a need to prove the old belief is more true.
 Please refer to [the chapter and exercises on this topic] the essays, "The Use of Questions in Affirmation Therapy" and "Quest & Soul You Shen -- Question and Solution Technique."

-Very Related, each best read in context with each other and the above, and likely(?) best in the order listed [For best context, keep reading (we're almost done with the page essay), go with this in-depth set of techniques and related concepts later.] :
+:: MORE RESOURCES: Each of the above pages have their own set of resource links, while the following are mirrored at both pages of the above noted pages in one form or another, each best read in context with each other and the above, and likely(?) best in the order listed [For best context, keep reading (we're almost done with the page essay), go with this in-depth set of techniques and related concepts later.] : :

 "Understanding the Pattern Triad and The Body Pattern Assessment" and "The Pattern Triad Components" section - About Mind-Body Relationships, (from) coping mechanisms, (to) skills, (to) gifts through challenges on one's Life Path.
 This page is about how the body has habitually responded to experience is evidenced by the body's holding and movement patterns, including weight distribution.
 The first section or two about coping mechanisms should be good for now.